Clery Act compliance training is provided by the NOVA Police, the Office of Emergency Management, the NOVACares Office and the NOVA Clery Coordinator.

 The Online Advanced Clery CSA Training usually takes about an hour and fulfills the NOVA Human Resources Clery training requirement for all full-time faculty and staff that have been identified as CSAs.
 Topics include NOVA Clery policy and forms, Clery geography, Clery crimes, Clery Timely Warnings and Emergency Notifications and review of the NOVA Annual Security Report.
 Attendees receive a certificate of completion after passing the final exam.
 Everyone is encouraged to take the training to learn about their possible individual NOVA Clery requirements and the College's Clery responsibilities.
 The Online Advanced Clery CSA Training is available to faculty, staff and contractors at any time through NOVA Academy.

-The NOVA 2015 Clery training takes about an hour to fulfill.
-Topics include NOVA Clery policy and forms, Clery geography, Clery crimes, Clery timely warnings and emergency notifications, Violence Against Women Act (VAWA) and bystander intervention.
+NOVA Clery training takes half an hour or less to complete.
+Topics include NOVA Clery policy and forms, geography, crimes, timely warnings and emergency notifications.
 Everyone is encouraged to take the training to learn about their possible individual NOVA Clery requirements and the College’s Clery responsibilities.
-This training is available for anyone to take.
+The training is available to everyone.